kesavkummari/awsdevops-staragile-java/README.md

 This sample includes:

 * README.md - this file
-* appspec.yml - this file is used by AWS CodeDeploy when deploying the web application to EC2
-* buildspec.yml - this file is used by AWS CodeBuild to build the web application

 * pom.xml - this file is the Maven Project Object Model for the web application

 * src/main - this directory contains your Java service source files

 * src/test - this directory contains your Java service unit test files
-* scripts/ - this directory contains scripts used by AWS CodeDeploy when installing and deploying your application on the Amazon EC2 instance
-* template.yml - this file contains the description of AWS resources used by AWS CloudFormation to deploy your infrastructure
-* template-configuration.json - this file contains the project ARN with placeholders used for tagging resources with the project ID

 Getting Started
 ---------------